Take an historical drive along the Mississippi River, and visit Louisiana’s Great River Road plantations. Maps, itinerary, and helpful links included.

 Leaving the park, we headed back north to hit Hwy.
 18, the part of the River Road that hugs the southern bank of the Mississippi River.

-If you are like us and envision plantations overlooking the river, you can plan to be disappointed.
-Flood control levees block the view of the river on both banks, and posted signs forbid walking or driving to the top of the levee for a view.
+If you are like us and envision Louisiana plantations overlooking the river, you can plan to be disappointed.
+Army Corps of Engineers flood control levees block the view of the river on both banks, and except for a handful of locations, posted signs forbid walking or driving to the top of the levee for a view.
 We were not able to find a legal location to ascend the levee until we reached the trail at Nottoway Plantation.
 Another unexpected, yet understandable, reality of the River Road is the unsightly industrial structures of oil refineries and chemical plants that line the Mississippi.

 Oak Alley Plantation

-Laura Plantation, located a couple of miles away from Oak Alley, is an example of a Creole plantation.
-Elevated high off the ground on brick columns, the vernacular of the multi-colored main house is a distinct departure from the monumental Greek Revival architecture of other period plantations.
+Laura Plantation, located four miles downriver from Oak Alley, is an example of a Creole plantation.
+Elevated high off the ground on brick columns, the vernacular of the multi-colored main house is a distinct departure from the monumental Greek Revival architecture of other period plantations in Louisiana.
 Sadly, a large portion of the house burned in 2004.
 Although the part that was destroyed has not been rebuilt, the surviving parts have been restored.
 In addition to the main house, Laura Plantation features several outbuildings, including six slave quarters.